JanDeDobbeleer/oh-my-posh/docs/docs/segment-git.md

 - display_status: `boolean` - display the local changes or not
 - rebase_icon: `string` - icon/text to display before the context when in a rebase
 - cherry_pick_icon: `string` - icon/text to display before the context when doing a cherry-pick
-- detached_icon: `string` - icon/text to display before the detached head context
+- commit_icon: `string` - icon/text to display before the commit context
 - tag_icon: `string` - icon/text to display before the tag context